miyamok/smartcontract-verification/README.md

 Although the above coding practice is not at all recommended, it is true that semantics is a delicate issue in formal verification.
 Studying formal semantics of Solidity is a crucial step to develop reliable formal verification methods.

-Let's see one more arithmetical example, that is understood as a consequence of the above observation.
+Let's see arithmetical examples a bit more, which are understood as a consequence of the above observation.
 ```
 int x=0;
 x += x++;